 - The city may appoint one or more records custodians and open records officers (O.C.G.A. §50-18-71(b)(1)(B)).
 The city clerk often serves as the city’s single records custodian and open records officer but it’s possible to designate multiple open records officers (such as for different departments like personnel or public safety).
 This will ensure compliance that an agency cannot delay its response to an open records request just because the designated open records officer is absent.
 Review your city’s charter and records ordinance to see if a records custodian is designated.
 If not, consult with your city attorney to have your city council do so by ordinance.

-- After making any appointments, the city must provide notice of these appointments.
+- After designating an open records officer, the city must provide notice of the designation.
 That means providing notice to any person requesting records, notifying the county’s legal organ, and posting the information on the agency’s website (if it has one).

 - Public records (except those legally exempted from disclosure) should be made available if you have them within a reasonable period of time not to exceed three (3) business days from the receipt of the request.
 If the record cannot be produced within three (3) business days, it is acceptable to respond within the three (3) days with information about when the public record will become available (and the associated cost).
 It is strongly suggested that if a record cannot be produced within the three (3) days that the city attorney be consulted to ensure that the response provides proper protections to the city.